Al Quie: Congress

-Quie voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Quie voted in favor of the Civil Rights Acts of 1960, the Civil Rights Act of 1964, and the Civil Rights Act of 1968, as well as the Twenty-fourth Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Quie was briefly considered for Vice President of the United States in 1974 after Gerald Ford became president upon the resignation of Richard Nixon.
 The position was eventually taken by Nelson Rockefeller.

 Governor of Minnesota

 Quie ran for governor of Minnesota in 1978 against incumbent Rudy Perpich, Quie won the election by 111,775 votes.
 During his term, he grappled with a budget crisis.
 Cash-flow problems soon overtook the state government.
 The old surplus turned into a deficit, estimated at between $600 million and $700 million.
 A strike by state employees that year symbolized Minnesota’s newfound economic woes.
 The state had not previously run a deficit since World War II.

+In November 1979, five foreign students were arrested for allegedly plotting to kidnap Quie, they were later released due to a lack of evidence.

+In 1982, Quie signed the Minnesota Acid Deposition Control Act, the first acid rain regulation in the United States.
-Minnesota’s fiscal troubles gave Jim Florio, a Democratic politician running for governor in New Jersey, ammunition for attacking supply-side economics, the theory, then growing in popularity among Republicans, which holds that cutting taxes, spending and regulations fosters economic growth.

-After having promised not to raise taxes, Quie was finally forced to do so, “causing much of his political support to evaporate,”.
+Minnesota’s fiscal troubles gave James Florio, a Democratic politician running for governor in New Jersey, ammunition for attacking supply-side economics, the theory, then growing in popularity among Republicans, which holds that cutting taxes, spending and regulations fosters economic growth.
+After having promised not to raise taxes, Quie was finally forced to do so, “causing much of his political support to evaporate.”
 He did not run for re-election in 1982.

-In November 1979, 5 foreign students were arrested for allegedly plotting to kidnap Quie, they were later released due to a lack of evidence.